selinaerhabor/memory-game/README.md

 ### Game Main Control Face
 **Sources**:
-* Google Fonts , Fjalla One – used as game screen display font and for game brand name
+* Google Fonts (Fjalla One) – used as game screen display font and for game brand name
 * The notification sound for incorrect and correct moves were obtained from [Dropbox]

 ### Buzzers